veilm/veilm.github.io/content/articles/_index.md

 title: "Articles"
 ---

-These are probably too terrible to call "articles" (the word implies some level of quality, doesn't it?), but I don't know of a more precise way of phrasing it.
+These posts are most likely of insufficient quality to live up to the implications of the word "article", but maybe they can still be better than nothing.